 In 2017, she collaborated with Morgan Taylor Reid, and Alexander Cardinale for the "Heartbreak is Contagious" EP.
 The EP landed in the Top 10 of the iTunes Singer-songwriter chart, was awarded Best Female EP in the 2016 LA Music Critics Awards.
 The single is featured on Relix Magazine's first ever "Women Who Rock" sampler CD in their September/October 2016 issue and can be heard thematically throughout Season 2 of AwesomenessTV's show Guidance. as well as in Regal, Cinemark, and AMC theaters across the US.
 Kris was awarded Best Female Artist in the 13th annual International Acoustic Music Awards and was a finalist in the 2017 International Songwriting Competition.

-Kris has been releasing some exciting collaborations over the last year including "Bright Side" with Adrianne Gonzalez (The Rescues), "Roll The Dice" with Rockwell Sands of the band WØLVES, and has teamed up with producer Billy Lefler (Ingrid Michaelson, Joshua Radin, Cary Brothers) for a new EP coming out this summer.
-The first single, "Photobooth" which is a visit to bitter sweet nostalgia based on a true story, dropped on May 11th and the video will be premiering soon.
+Kris has been releasing some exciting collaborations over the last year including "Bright Side" with Adrianne Gonzalez (The Rescues), "Roll The Dice" with Rockwell Sands of the band WØLVES, and teamed up with producer Billy Lefler (Ingrid Michaelson, Joshua Radin, Cary Brothers) for Pieces That Were Stolen EP which debuted at #3 on the iTunes singer/songwriter charts and on The Billboard Heatseekers chart on August 3rd after her sold out release show at The Hotel Cafe on July 21st.

 Kris enjoys playing nerdy board games and running charades when she's not working on music.